ironbar/arc25/docs/modeling/Iteration_29_multi-gpu-rl.md

 ## TODO

 - [ ] Validate the code locally
-  - [ ] Create an even smaller dataset ~ 10 tasks
+  - [x] Create an even smaller dataset ~ 10 tasks
-  - [ ] Train with the previous script on a single GPU
+  - [x] Train with the previous script on a single GPU
+  - [ ] When training without unsloth it does not log the same metrics
   - [ ] Train with the new script on a single GPU
   - [ ] Train with the new script on 2 GPUs